mandelbro/devcontext_local/README.md

 ## Introduction

 DevContext is a cutting-edge Model Context Protocol (MCP) server designed to provide developers with continuous, project-centric context awareness.
-Unlike traditional context systems, DevContext leverages sophisticated retrieval methods, focusing on keyword analysis, relationship graphs, and structured metadata to deliver highly relevant context during development.
+Unlike traditional context systems, DevContext continuously learns from and adapts to your development patterns.
+DevContext leverages sophisticated retrieval methods, focusing on keyword analysis, relationship graphs, and structured metadata to deliver highly relevant context during development, understanding both your conversations and your codebase at a deeper level.

 The server operates with a database instance dedicated to a single project, eliminating cross-project complexity and ensuring performance with minimal resource requirements.
 DevContext builds a comprehensive understanding of your codebase - from repository structure down to individual functions - while continuously learning from and adapting to your development patterns.